joshp23/YOURLS-httpBL/README.md

 By Josh Panter [Unfettered](https://unfettered.net).

-HTTP:BL is a black list service from [Project Honeypot](https://www.projecthoneypot.org) with an API that is trivial to hook into.
-While other spam management services & plugins, such as [Phishtank](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check outgoing links, content submissions, and re-check old redirects, Project Honeypot and HTTP:BL aim to act as a gatekeeper, stopping malicious users before they get a chance to even get past the door of your website, and long before they can do any damage.
+http:BL is a black list service from [Project Honeypot](https://www.projecthoneypot.org) with an API that is trivial to hook into.
+While other spam management services & plugins, such as [Phishtank](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check outgoing links, content submissions, and re-check old redirects, Project Honeypot and http:BL aim to act as a gatekeeper, stopping malicious users before they get a chance to even get past the door of your website, and long before they can do any damage.

 This plugin can help filter out spam submissions on a YOURLS public interface _and_ on the API.
 It will redirect any bad IP to an informative and customization friendly block/intercept page written with Bootstrap where any human users will be able to easily set a cookie and access the YOURLS installation.
 For the API users, it will simply send back an Error 403.